-- Full-time supervised education for students of compulsory school age, which gives students experience in linguistic, mathematical, scientific, technological, human and social, physical, and aesthetic and creative education; - Subject matter appropriate for the ages and aptitudes of students; - A learning environment in which students acquire skills in speaking and listening, literacy, numeracy ICT, as well as social skills; - Where a student has SEND, education which fulfils its requirements and is inclusive (Ref: SEND Policy); - Personal, health, social and economic education which reflects the school's aims and ethos (Ref: Personal, Social, Health and Economic Education (PSHEE) Policy); - Appropriate careers guidance for students receiving secondary education - (Ref: Careers and Education Guidance Policy & PSHEE Policy; DfE Guidance January 2023)
+- Full-time supervised education for students of compulsory school age, which gives students experience in linguistic, mathematical, scientific, technological, human and social, physical, and aesthetic and creative education; - Subject matter appropriate for the ages and aptitudes of students; - A learning environment in which students acquire skills in speaking and listening, literacy, numeracy ICT, as well as social skills;

-- At 6th Form students follow IBCP, A Level, or Level 3 (usually under IBCP umbrella) studies which are supplemented with and Enrichment programme (PPS at IBCP), Games, Careers Guidance, and Reflective Project/EPQ. - Equal opportunities for all students to learn and make progress; (ref: to Equal Opportunities Policy and Inclusion). - Effective preparation of students for the opportunities, responsibilities and experiences of adult life (Ref: Spiritual, Moral, Social and Cultural (SMSC) and PSHEE Policies, Mission Statement, Careers Code of Conduct)
+- Where a student has SEND, education which fulfils its requirements and is inclusive (ref: SEND Policy); - Personal, health, social and economic education which reflects the school's aims and ethos (ref: Personal, Social, Health and Economic Education (PSHEE) Policy); - Appropriate careers guidance for students receiving secondary education (ref: Careers Code of Conduct; RSE Policy; DfE Guidance last updated January 2023) - At sixth form, students follow IBCP, A Level, or Level 3 (usually under IBCP umbrella) studies which are supplemented with and enrichment programme known as Futures (and including PPS at IBCP), Games, Careers Guidance, and Reflective Project/EPQ. - Equal opportunities for all students to learn and make progress; (ref: to Equal Opportunities Policy and Inclusion). - Effective preparation of students for the opportunities, responsibilities and experiences of adult life (ref: RSE Policies, Mission Statement, Careers Code of Conduct).